ETC5513-2025/assignment-3-reproducible-reporting-chocolate/README.md

 ## 📌 Project Summary

-Our findings show that some beaches are unsafe in Sydney.
+My findings show that some beaches are unsafe in Sydney.
 And heavy rain increases enterococci levels.
 I recommend avoiding swimming after strong rain.